roytang/blog/content/post/2022/08/iron-man-v1/index.md

 #### Villains

-It's interesting to see the comics counterparts for the MCU villains: A major story point Obadiah Stane starting a campaign to undermine Stark's business dealings and tempt him into alcoholism which led to his eventual downfall and Stane taking over Stark Industries.
+It's interesting to see the comics counterparts for the MCU villains: Obadiah Stane started a campaign to undermine Stark's business dealings and tempt him into alcoholism which led to his eventual downfall and Stane taking over Stark Industries.
 This is a years-long arc that starts with Iron Man v1 #163 and eventually ends with Stark building a new company and new Iron Man armor to defeat Stane in Iron Man vs #200.

 The Iron Man 2 villain Whiplash is more of a thug/goon in the comics than anything else, so he got a major upgrade in the MCU.
 Justin Hammer however is a major thorn in Stark's side, though in the comics he is more of an underworld arms dealer than a legitimate business man.
 A major plot point is Hammer stealing and distributing Stark tech which leads to Stark fighting a lot of armored heroes and villains to recover his stolen tech in the so-called [Armor Wars](https://en.wikipedia.org/wiki/Armor_Wars).